c4pt0r/pfs/agfs-shell2/README.md

 - `STRING1 = STRING2` - True if strings are equal
 - `STRING1 != STRING2` - True if strings are not equal

+**Integer tests:**
+- `INT1 -eq INT2` - True if integers are equal
+- `INT1 -ne INT2` - True if integers are not equal
+- `INT1 -gt INT2` - True if INT1 is greater than INT2
+- `INT1 -lt INT2` - True if INT1 is less than INT2
+- `INT1 -ge INT2` - True if INT1 is greater than or equal to INT2
+- `INT1 -le INT2` - True if INT1 is less than or equal to INT2

 **Logical operators:**
 - `!
 EXPR` - True if expression is false (negation)
 - `EXPR -a EXPR` - True if both expressions are true (AND)